menu

 Rolla is a decidedly white-collar city, with fully 85.01% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rolla is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Rolla who work in sales jobs (18.79%), maintenance occupations (12.75%), and management occupations (10.51%).

-Rolla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Rolla does not have a public transit system used by locals to get to and from work.

-The population of Rolla overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Rolla, 21.30% have at least a bachelor's degree.
+The education level of Rolla citizens is a little higher than the average for US cities and towns: 21.30% of adults in Rolla have at least a bachelor's degree.

 The per capita income in Rolla in 2022 was $30,377, which is low income relative to North Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $121,508 for a family of four.
 However, Rolla contains both very wealthy and poor people as well.